Blog

 Ginkgo biloba has garnered attention in recent years for its potential neuroprotective and cognitive enhancement effects.

-Animal studies suggest that oral ginkgo extract can influence dopamine levels in the brain, and results in humans suggest it may help with brain function associated with dopamine.
 A randomized, double-blind placebo-controlled trial on elderly adults with subjective memory impairment suggested that taking a Ginkgo biloba extract daily helped with task-switching.
 This type of cognitive flexibility has been associated with mild enhancement of dopamine levels in the prefrontal cortex area of the brain.

 Bacopa monnieri